lmclupr/brickpi-nodejs/README.md

 To initialize the BirckPi object, use the setup() method.
 This method will sestablish the serial port connection to the BrickPi board, set timeouts and configure the sensors.

-#### Running the robot
+#### Running the BrickPi

 Use the run() method the start your robot.
 This launches a polling loop that updates motors speeds and encoders and fetches fresh sensor values.
+It should be called once the 'ready' event was received.

 #### Stopping the robot

 The stop() method will do that.
 This will stop the communication polling to the Brickpi, ending all processes and exiting the nodescript.

+#### Events

+ready:  issued when the raspberry pi has established a serial connection to the Brickpi and proper timeout values where set.

 ### Motor Object